Hybrid learning is one of the most effective methods of training your hybrid workforce.

 Forcing employees to learn or train a specific way will lower engagement and course completion rates while also affecting their ability to learn new skills.

-For example, a typical Zoom meeting where an instructor simply goes through slides and reads off every single word might not be effective.
+For example, a typical Zoom (or Zoom alternatives) meeting where an instructor simply goes through slides and reads off every single word might not be effective.
 But, implementing interactive, individualized topics, and sparking conversations will allow both in-person and remote employees to engage with the training while retaining more of what they’ve learned.

 That’s why instructors need to select the right hybrid learning model that’s the ideal fit for whatever topic is being trained.